Huey Morgan: Radio

-On 5 October 2008, Morgan began hosting his own radio show, "The Huey Show" on BBC Radio 6 Music.
+On 5 October 2008, Morgan began hosting The Huey Show on BBC Radio 6 Music.
 The show won a Bronze Award at the 2009 Sony Radio Academy Awards.
-The show currently broadcasts between 10:00 am and 1:00 pm on Saturdays.
+The show currently broadcasts from 10 am to 1 pm on Saturdays.

 Since April 2011, Morgan has hosted an array of shows on BBC Radio 2, beginning with Saturday 12:00 am - 3:00 am, replacing the show's previous host Mark Lamarr.
-He presented between 4:00 am and 6:00 am on Saturdays until 24 April 2021.
+He presented from 4 am to 6 am on Saturdays until 24 April 2021.

 Other business ventures

 Morgan previously co-owned The Voodoo Lounge, The Dice Bar and DiFontaine's Pizza Place in Dublin.
-Morgan also opened Notting Hill Tattoo Studio, Love Hate Social Club with New York Tattoo Artist Ami James in November 2012.
+Morgan also opened Notting Hill Tattoo Studio, Love Hate Social Club with New York tattoo artist Ami James in November 2012.

 Personal life

-Morgan has previously lived in New York City, Dublin, Hawaii, London, Frome in Somerset and now lives in Bath.
-He married his wife Rebecca, an agent, in 2007; they have a son named Beaumont.
+Morgan has previously lived in New York City, Dublin, Hawaii, London, and Frome in Somerset.
+He now lives in Bath, Somerset.
+He married his wife Rebecca in 2007; they have a son.